bekaboy/school-project-/README.md

 # PharmaIMS — Pharmaceutical Wholesale Inventory & Sales Management System

-A web-based inventory and sales management system for **Era Med Pharmaceutical Wholesale PLC**, built with React, TypeScript, Supabase, and Turborepo.
+A web-based inventory and sales management system for **Era Med Pharmaceutical Wholesale PLC**, built with React, TypeScript, Supabase, and Turborepo.The complete pharmaceutical inventory and sales management platform designed to help pharmacies track stock, manage sales orders, and handle customer relationships in one place.
+Users can add products with batch tracking (including expiry dates), create sales orders with proforma/invoice generation, manage deliveries and drivers, record payments with receipt uploads, and monitor inventory levels in real time.

+The platform enforces different access levels so sales representatives can create orders and customers, while store managers and technical owners handle products, batches, and overall configuration.
+Built-in reporting gives insight into inventory status, sales performance, and audit logs — all accessible from anywhere through a web browser without installing any software

 ## Tech Stack